Azure/app-service-linux-docs/HowTo/gRPC/use_gRPC_with_dotnet.md

 > [!WARNING]
 > gRPC is currently available to try as a Public Preview feature.
+> gRPC is not a supported feature on ASEv2 SKUs

 gRPC is a Remote Procedure Call framework that is used to streamline messages between your client and server over HTTP/2.
 Using gRPC protocol over HTTP/2 enables the use of features like multiplexing to send multiple parallel requests over the same connection and bi-directional streaming for sending requests and responses simultaneously.